erikaliang520/base_KASE/README.md

 as those who do not understand sign language.
 There are a significant amount of individuals who do not understand sign language but would like to learn.
-However, learning sign language proves to be a challenging task due to the lack of interactive and user-friendly resources,
+However, learning sign language proves to be a challenging task due to the lack of interactive and user-friendly resources.
 This project seeks to allow and motivate more individuals to learn sign language by developing an application that translate text input into corresponding sign language gestures.
+Moreover, this application will also take in speech input, translate it to text, and then display the corresponding sign language gesture.
 Not only will this take steps to solve the communication barrier but also provide an engaging method for individuals to learn and understand sign language.